pannuhuone/Voron-CANBus/update_klipper.md

 * Build Klipper with Kiauh
 > [!NOTE]
-> You need information what chip is uswed on your board.
+> You need information what chip is used on your board.
 I'm using STM32F446ZET6, so I'm using following configuration

 ![image](https://github.com/pannuhuone/Voron-CANBus/assets/5571703/900fb218-2ddc-4731-bc59-964d49948b49)